 The DOE headquarters metering initiative also is intended to help DOE employees develop a greater sense of personal responsibility for energy conservation.
 The Department wants to promote energy conservation as a social norm – and create a DOE corporate culture that considers sustainability a core value.

-The Forrestal electricity usage metering and awareness program is estimated to reduce user controlled electricity consumption at Forrestal by 600,000 KWh per year compared with pre-awareness levels, reducing the electricity bill by $70,000, and reducing greenhouse gas emissions by over 450 MTCO2e1.
-These numbers represent the estimated reductions in the first year of the metering program.
+The Forrestal electricity usage metering and awareness program has contributed to reducing user controlled electricity consumption at Forrestal by 1,000,000 KWh per year compared with pre-awareness levels, reducing the electricity bill by about $129,000, and reducing greenhouse gas emissions by over 800 MTCO2e1.

 For more information about the Forrestal electric metering initiative, please contact Eric Haukdal in the Office of Management’s Office of Logistics and Facility Operations, at 202-586-3777.